NerdMiner v2 review — solo Bitcoin miner for the desk

 Caveats

 This is not an investment.
-Electricity costs (~1–2W, ~€0.20/month) will theoretically never be offset by mining returns.
+Electricity costs at roughly 1 to 2 watts are theoretically never offset by mining returns.
 That is the trade-off you make consciously.

 No hardware wallet function.
 The NerdMiner doesn’t store Bitcoin and has no secure element.
 Use a Trezor Safe 3 for storing crypto.